-As some of you know, I left my full-time job in January of 2018 to freelance and spend more time with my daughter.
+As some of you know, I quit my full-time job in January of 2018 to freelance and spend more time with my daughter.
 What you may not know is that I was still technically an employee since I would do the occasional shift during a major event.
 Oh, it also allowed me to keep all my benefits.

 In 2019, I was rarely working at the TV station anymore, so I decided it was time to formally end my employment with Rogers.
 The main reason I did this was that I wanted access to my pension.
 Since I was barely working, my pension wasn’t really growing.
 I figured it would be better to invest the pension on my own.

 When my pension papers arrived, I took a quick look and was given a few options.
 I was pretty sure that transferring my pension into a Locked-In Retirement Account (LIRA) was the right move instead of waiting until I required to get my monthly sum, but I wasn’t 100% sure.
 I reached out to my friend Markus Muhs, CFP®, CIM® (www.muhs.ca), an Investment Advisor & Portfolio Manager at Canaccord Genuity Wealth Management, located in Edmonton, Alberta to help me run the numbers.

 - $1041.28/mo starting Jan 1, 2047 (unreduced), no indexation

 - Solvency of 80% as of Jan 2019